theovassiliou/shopshop/README.md

   --help, -h          display help

   Commands:
-  · rm        Removes an item at index position from list · co        Checkout (removes done items) from list · interact  interactive mode
   · add       Adds an item to the shopping list
   · ls        List the shopshop list
+  · query     Shows a list of all shopping lists
+  · rm        Removes an item at index position from list · co        Checkout (removes done items) from list · interact  interactive mode

   Version:
     shopshop 1.0.0 (git: master 824843e)